MadLadSquad/.github/profile/README.md

 ## Hi there 👋
-This is MadLad Squad, a team of software developers that want to develop better software.
-We develop all kinds of software such as
+This is MadLad Squad, a team of developers focused on creating great software.
+Here is a list of some of the categories of applications we develop:
 - Game Engines
 - Developer Tools
 - Automation tools